 |Cleveland Harbor East Breakwater, OH|

-Description: Today, Cleveland is known more for its baseball and football teams and its Rock and Roll Hall of Fame and Museum than for its contributions to the oil and iron industries, but it wasn't always so.
-Cleveland’s proximity to huge supplies of coal and iron ore helped make it a leading steel producer, and by the late 1800s the Cuyahoga River had become a vital part of the city’s expanding industries as increasing numbers of oil refineries and chemical and steel plants sprung up along its banks.
+Description: Today, Cleveland is known more for its basketball, football, and baseball teams and its Rock and Roll Hall of Fame and Museum than for its contributions to the oil and iron industries, but it wasn’t always so.
+Cleveland’s proximity to huge supplies of coal and iron ore helped make it a leading steel producer, and by the late 1800s the Cuyahoga River had become a vital part of the city’s expanding industries as increasing numbers of oil refineries and chemical and steel plants sprang up along its banks.

 With all the industry, however, came environmental damage.
 Eventually the debris and chemicals on the river were so thick that, in 1936, a spark from a blowtorch ignited them, and the river literally caught fire.
 Naturally, this incident was both embarrassing and dangerous, but several more fires broke out on the river before 1969, when the city began a major clean-up campaign, which would influence the creation of the Environmental Protection Agency.
 The pollution today is far less severe, and a large sight-seeing vessel offers cruises along the river, interpreting the industry that was and still is located along the waterway.

 Sailing through the gap separating the two breakwaters in rough seas was akin to threading a needle with a shaky hand.
 Before the completion of the breakwaters, mariners had similar difficulty making their way between the two piers that lined the river entrance.

 On November 11, 1884, there occurred a rescue that the U.S. Life-Saving Service called “one of the most thrilling episodes in the annals of the life-saving service at Cleveland, Ohio.”
 Around 9 o’clock on that stormy night, the life-saving service noticed a schooner-rigged barge, the John T. Johnson, off the east pier, attempting to make the harbor.
 Battling high waves, Keeper Charles C. Goodwin and his crew rowed out in a surfboat, passing the tugboat Forest City whose captain said that if they could rig a cable to the ship, he could tow it safely into the harbor.